XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab9-DockerizingNETCore.md

 > Make sure you have configured 'Docker Desktop' to run Linux containers.
 > If your VS2019 debugger won't start and attach, reset 'Docker Desktop' to its factory defaults and recreate network shares by using the settings screen.

-Open the solution `BuildingModernWebApplications.sln` in Visual Studio.
-Take your time to navigate the code and familiarize yourself with the web API project in the solution if you haven't built that yourself in the previous labs.
+Open the solution `BuildingModernWebApplications.sln` in Visual Studio 2019.
+Take your time to navigate the code and familiarize yourself with the web API project and Angular SPA in the solution if you haven't built that yourself in the previous labs.
 You should be able to identify:
-- ASP.NET Core Web API `RetroGamingWebApi`
+- ASP.NET Core Web API `RetroGamingWebAPI`
-- Angular frontend project
+- Angular frontend website project `RetroGamingSPA`

 ## Switching to SQL Server